rafaelsetragni/awesome_notifications/README.md

 }
 ```

-Using that standard, is possible to create a notification just calling the method bellow:
+Using this pattern, you can create a notification just by calling the method below:

 ```dart
 AwesomeNotifications().createNotificationFromJsonData(yourReceivedMapData);